Quickly exit this site by pressing the Escape key Quick exit

 The relationship between the police and the people who live, work and visit the county is vital to building trust and confidence.
 Kent Police must listen to and understand the needs of communities and provide a visible, accessible and responsive service 24/7, 365 days a year which is timely, empathetic and professional.

-Kent Police continued to focus on improving the partnership response to people in mental health crisis and ensuring they receive a first-class service from the relevant agency at the point of contact.
-The force improved its collection and use of data, to deliver enhanced training, ensuring appropriate interventions were made when dealing with someone in crisis.
-This work resulted in better outcomes for vulnerable people through a significant reduction in the use of police s.136 powers of detention:
+b) Kent Police continued to focus on improving the partnership response to people in mental health crisis and ensuring they receive a first-class service from the relevant agency at the point of contact.
+The force improved its collection and use of data to deliver enhanced training, ensuring appropriate interventions were made when dealing with someone in crisis.
+Investment from the Integrated Care Board has also improved provision including the launch of the crisis line 111 option 2, Safe Havens across Kent including two co-located within A&E departments and a new crisis house to avoid formal admissions.
+Whilst work continues, it has resulted in better outcomes for vulnerable people through a significant reduction in the use of police s.136 powers of detention:

 2019/20 |